$18,750 Sales Tax Cap & No Income Tax

 Texas Boat Financing FAQs

-Answers to the 12 most common questions about financing a boat in the Lone Star State.
+Common questions about financing a boat in Texas.

 How much sales tax will I pay on a boat in Texas?